 This milestone report template is perfect for businesses that want to track their progress against specific goals.
 It can also include spaces to document what tasks were completed, what still needs to be done, and how this work affects the overall plan.

-If your stakeholders want more detailed updates than what you’d find in a monthly update, opt for this quarterly report template instead.
+Opt for this quarterly report template if your stakeholders want more detailed updates than what you’d find in a monthly update.
 It’s longer and includes all the same information as the monthly version but divides each stage into quarters so they can see how much progress has been made since last quarter or check where things are at in comparison to the original timeline.

-If your project encounters any problems, it’s important to document them in an issue report template like this one.
-This template includes space for you to list the situation, who’s working on it, and when you expect it to be fixed.
+This incident report template might be useful for when your project encounters any problems, it includes space for you to list the situation, who’s working on it and when you expect it to be fixed.

 This change request report template is ideal for businesses that frequently make progressive changes to their projects.
 It includes space for you to list the change, who made the request, and when it was approved.